 For a room with water views, book your stay at the Madison Beach Hotel.
 The Metro-North Railroad Package (from $239/night, Sun-Thurs) includes overnight waterfront accommodations, two round-trip train tickets on Metro North and Shore Line East, continental breakfast for two, and a 20% discount at The Wharf restaurant and Sounds of the Sea Spa.
 Call 203.245.1404 to book a room.
 The hotel hosts the Grassy Strip, a free weekly outdoor music and film festival.
 Though there is much to do around town, on a hot day, you may find yourself lingering in the cool confines of your private patio.

 How to get there: Take Metro-North from Grand Central Station to New Haven ($14.73/one-way off peak web ticket).
 Purchase a lifetime permit for $5 and you may bring your bike on board.
 The permit can be purchased at window #27 at Grand Central.
 The Shore Line East commuter train ($4.50/one way to Madison) meets Metro-North right across the platform, so transferring trains couldn’t be simpler.
 Your bike is transported gratis on the Shore Line East.
-The new Madison rail station is an easy walk to the village.
+The new Madison rail station is an easy walk or short cab ride to the village.

 Photos: Madison Beach Hotel, Tidewater Inn, ctvisit.com